Honorary Freedom of Boroughs Act 1885: The act

 The act was a short one, consisting of only three sections.
 Section 1 provided that:

 The act further explained that the honorary freedom did not give the recipient the right to vote in parliamentary or other elections for the borough, or to enjoy any of the rights and interests of existing freemen.

 The act received royal assent on 22 July 1885, and Kingston-upon-Hull Town Council moved quickly to use the new legislation to honour their High Steward.
 At a special meeting of the council held on 29 July, the Marquess of Ripon became the first honorary freeman of Hull, and the first recipient of the honour under the 1885 act.

 Repeal and successor legislation

-The Act continued in force until the enactment of the Local Government Act 1933, which repealed and consolidated all local government legislation in England and Wales.
-Section 259 of the 1933 Act continued the powers of borough corporations to appoint honorary freemen.
-The 1933 Act was itself repealed by the Local Government Act 1972, and awards of honorary freedom are now made under that legislation as amended by the Local Democracy, Economic Development and Construction Act 2009.
+The whole act was repealed by section 307(1)(b) of, and the fourth part of the eleventh schedule to, the Local Government Act 1933 (23 & 24 Geo.
+5. c.
+51), which repealed and consolidated all local government legislation in England and Wales.

+Section 259 of the 1933 act continued the powers of borough corporations to appoint honorary freemen.
+The 1933 act was itself repealed by the Local Government Act 1972, and awards of honorary freedom are now made under that legislation as amended by the Local Democracy, Economic Development and Construction Act 2009.